The Only FDA-Approved Hepatobiliary Specific Contrast Agent (HBA) for MRI Liver Imaging1,2

-Eovist® is the only FDA-approved Hepatobiliary Specific Contrast Agent (HBA) for MR liver imaging.1,2 It is a bi-phasic contrast agent combining dynamic phase imaging (similar to extracellular agents) along with functional, hepatobiliary phase information3 to support your comprehensive evaluation of focal liver disease.
+Eovist® is the only FDA-approved Hepatobiliary Specific Contrast Agent (HBA) for MR liver imaging.1,2 Eovist® is a contrast agent combining dynamic-phase imaging (similar to extracellular agents) along with functional, hepatobiliary phase information to support comprehensive evaluation of focal liver disease1-3,7

 References: 1.
 Melanie K. Seale.
 Hepatobiliary-specific MR Contrast Agents: Role in Imaging the Liver and Biliary Tree.
 Radiographics.rsna.org; 2009.
 2. Eovist [package insert].
 Whippany, NJ: Bayer HealthCare Pharmaceuticals; 2018.
 3. American College of Radiology CT/MRI Li-RADS 2018 CORE.
 4. Zech CJ, Hermann KA, Reiser MF, Shoenberg SO.
 MR imaging in patients with suspected liver metastases: value of liver-specific contrast agent GD-EOB-DTPA.
 Magn Reson Med Sci.
 2007;6:43–52.